aoe3mc/ai-guide/docs/getting-started.md

 ## 3. Setting up a local mod

-Since it is apparently not possible to load custom scripts made completely from scratch in a scenario, we will have to set up a local mod to override one of the default scripts.
+We will be using a local mod to store our AI scripts.

 1. Navigate to the **Local Mods Folder**.
 2. Create a new folder with any name you want.
 This will be the name of the mod.
 In this guide, we will name it **Mods Guide AI**.
 3. Inside the **Mods Guide AI** folder, create a folder named **Game**.
 4. Inside the **Game** folder, create a folder named **AI**.

+When you're done, run the game.
+You should see the mod in **Tools > Mods**.
+While you follow this guide, it is highly recommended to disable all other mods so that your environment is as similar as possible to this guide.

 ## 4. Creating and loading a script

 ### 4.1.
 For a custom scenario

+Normally, AI scripts are published either as part of a mod or as a mod on their own.
+Unfortunately, it appears that it is not possible to load a mod's AI script in a scenario if the script does not override one of the default scripts (or included in a script that overrides one of the default scripts, but in all cases, one of the default scripts must be overridden).

+Luckily, there is one default script that appears to be unused: **Age3AI.xs**.
+In this guide, we will override this script so that our experimentations don't interfere with the campaign or skirmish games.

 #### 4.1.1.
 Creating a script